tamouse/html-320-stylin-with-sass-project-files/README.md

 > The article element represents a complete, or self-contained, composition in a document, page, application, or site and that is, in principle, independently distributable or reusable, e.g. in syndication.
 This could be a forum post, a magazine or newspaper article, a blog entry, a user-submitted comment, an interactive widget or gadget, or any other independent item of content.

 If we look where the `woman` article is defined, however, we see another hodge-podge of things.

 * `#famous article.women` defines some aspects of the style and behaviour
 * `#famous h2` is defining a bare element that is only used in this class, while `h2` is defined in `_elements` as well affecting this article.
-* `#famouse article` and it's `hover` variant create new behaviour, regardless of the `.women` class.
+* `#famous article` and it's `hover` variant create new behaviour, regardless of the `.women` class.
 * and so on.